On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 "Can you believe I did this to myself?
 Do you want them?
 Take them!"

-Yet, it’s often to their single friends they turn when things break down and they’re in crisis.
+Yet, they often turn to their single friends when things break down and they’re in crisis.
 Once resolved, they disappear again, back into their family fold.

 But it’s the middle part, the meat of community-making, the family-ness: summer barbecues teeming with children, kids’ birthday picnics in the park with their school friends, weekend playground hangouts, that I (and so many other single people) get cut from.

-This exclusion has affected me in numerous ways: from feeling isolated during holidays to missing essential milestones in my friends' lives, and in the lives of their children.
+This exclusion has affected me in numerous ways: from feeling isolated during holidays to missing essential milestones in my friends' and their children's lives.

 Already a paying subscriber?
 Sign In.